 Benefits of Competitive Firms

-An industry where companies remain highly competitive offers several benefits such as low prices on commodities, incentives to reduce production costs, the introduction of different technologies and incentives.
+An industry where companies remain highly competitive offers several benefits, such as low prices on commodities, incentives to reduce production costs, and the introduction of different technologies and incentives.
 These benefits can be classified into three main categories:

 In a bid to outdo than their competitors, firms will always try to be innovative.
 Innovation can help a company differentiate itself and attract new customers.
 More customers translate into higher revenues and profits.
 Companies that try to be innovative also benefit customers.
 If several companies try to differentiate their products, then consumers will have a variety of unique products to choose from.